Home | Sitemap | Contact Us | Translate

 Students will work on grammar and mechanics every class for warm up.

-CBA-Nov 14; CBA editing and revision Nov 20; Final exam covering a 2 genre paired passage Week before Christmas break.
+CBA-Nov 14; CBA editing and revision Nov 20; Final exam covering a 2 genre paired passage and a timed writing piece-the Week before Christmas break.

 Dickinson High School - All Rights Reserved | 3800 Baker Drive | Dickinson, Texas 77539